aahmad94/jumpstart/_posts/2017-06-04-first-last-indicies.markdown

   end
   chrs_indicies
 end
-{% endhighlight %}
+{% endhiighlight %}

-<p>I didn't use helper method and I usually don't for these things.
+<p>I didn't use a helper method and I usually don't for these things.
 I love the top-down approach and, for me at least, it's difficult to think clearly when fragmenting your thoughts on any particular solution.
 I do, however, think refactoring at the end is crucial when you're working on a larger scale for both readability and scalability.
 In this case, if I really wanted to, I could create a helper method to return <i>indicies</i> which I would use in the main method to assign a value for each unique character in a hash.</p>